+When you’re writing an MLA paraphrase, you need to adhere to a standard style guide.
+Working with an original source that includes works cited page, you might need an MLA paraphrase service to help you make your text original and effective in all ways.
+There are specific rules laid out for MLA paraphrase citation text.
 If you find yourself writing an MLA paraphrase, you’re probably doing some fairly formal writing.
 It can be useful to locate a copy of the style guide that you’re supposed to be working with.
 The organization that assigned you the project may have emailed you a cheat sheet or something similar.
 These things get passed out in classes as well.

-The Curious Case of an MLA Paraphrase
+The Curious Case of a MLA Paraphrase

 When writing a paraphrase MLA style, you’ll probably need to adhere to certain word count restrictions.
 Typesetting rules are specified in the style guide.
 That means that as well as the verbiage you use, you’ll probably be restricted to using certain typefaces and the like.
-That might change the way you want to write the text, since some MLA citation paraphrase structures look better on screen and others look better while they’re printed.
+That might change the way you want to write the text since some MLA citation paraphrase structures look better on screen and others look better while they’re printed.

 MLA Paraphrase Solutions

 Another thing to look out for when you’re handling paraphrase MLA style text is the manner of phrasing.
 The paraphrase citation MLA style guide strongly prefers active voice.
 In fact, there are many people who want to phase out passive voice sentence structures altogether.
 This is a bit over the top, but the MLA citation paraphrase exists for what it is.

 Avoiding passive rephrasing of sentences is a very important thing to if you are actually working on something that will be judged against the officially published rules.
 Take a look at this handy list that can help you paraphrase MLA properly.
 Remember to follow the MLA paraphrase citation rules to avoid plagiarism: